Aliases for GRIK1 Gene

 GeneCards Summary for GRIK1 Gene

 GRIK1 (Glutamate Receptor, Ionotropic, Kainate 1) is a Protein Coding gene.
-Diseases associated with GRIK1 include depersonalization disorder and amnestic disorder.
-Among its related pathways are CREB Pathway and CREB Pathway.
-GO annotations related to this gene include extracellular-glutamate-gated ion channel activity and kainate selective glutamate receptor activity.
+Diseases associated with GRIK1 include monosomy 21 and epidural neoplasm.
+Among its related pathways are CREB Pathway and Transmission across Chemical Synapses.
+GO annotations related to this gene include ionotropic glutamate receptor activity and kainate selective glutamate receptor activity.
 An important paralog of this gene is GRID2.

 UniProtKB/Swiss-Prot for GRIK1 Gene

 Ionotropic glutamate receptor.
 L-glutamate acts as an excitatory neurotransmitter at many synapses in the central nervous system.
 Binding of the excitatory neurotransmitter L-glutamate induces a conformation change, leading to the opening of the cation channel, and thereby converts the chemical signal to an electrical impulse.
 The receptor then desensitizes rapidly and enters a transient inactive state, characterized by the presence of bound agonist.
 May be involved in the transmission of light information from the retina to the hypothalamus